swbooksmugglers/swbs-issue-tracker/user-guide/common/actionmenu.md

 Almost every list on the site from your Collection, Wishlist, Reading List, Events, search results, etc. has a three-dot menu (⋮) on each row.
 Clicking on the menu opens a contextual Action Menu.

-The options on the Action Menu will vary depending on the page that you're on.
+The options on the Action Menu will vary depending on the page.

-Here are some of the common actions:
+Action Menu options by page.

 | Page | Action Option | Notes |
 |------|------------|-------|